Stratagem-MRA/Dude-Wheres-My-Stream/README.md

 # Dude-Wheres-My-Stream
 Final Project for Android Programming

+##11/12/2022:2305
+API calls for scraping streaming providers is up and running. all other api calls are implemented but untested Next steps test the other api calls for details and credits and update views to make use of this info, settings tab, search function

 ## 11/10/2022:1707
 THIS VERSION WILL NOT RUN
 Base structure for api calls is written.
 VideoData class has been updated to include all possible info from existing api calls